jdoleary/Spellmasons/docs/CriticalPath.md

 - Add codex where you can read about spells and enemies
 - Allow opening dev tools in exe
 # Critical Path
-- Milestone | **Trailers & Marketing**
-    - Cut Demo
-    - Reach out to streamers & Reviewers
 - Milestone | **Finish Gameplay**
     - End of game scaling
         - boss
         - unlocks
     - More Perks / Balance perks
-- Milestone | **Efficient Game Updates**
-    - Move game logic to js files that live near the executable
-        - This is necessary to support steam workshop mods
+    - Difficulty / Balance
+        - What drives difficulty
+            - Unplanned priorities
+            - Lack of resources
-    - Don't obfuscate
+            - Competing priorities
 - Milestone X | **Package as Electron App**
     - Security
         - Since I'm using electron, I should evaluate my dependencies for safety: https://www.electronjs.org/docs/latest/tutorial/security#security-is-everyones-responsibility